Darya Nikolayevna Saltykova: Early life

-Darya Nikolayevna Saltykova was born into a rich and ancient Russian noble family, as one of five daughters of Nikolai Avtonomovich Ivanov and his wife, Anna Ivanovna Davydova.
+Darya Ivanova was born into a rich and ancient Russian noble family, as one of five daughters of Nikolai Avtonomovich Ivanov and his wife, Anna Ivanovna Davydova.
 Her sisters were: Feodora Nikolayevna Zhukova (b.
 1715), Marfa Nikolayevna Izmailova (b.
 1738), Agrafiona Nikolayevna Tyutcheva and Tatiana Nikolayevna Muravyova.

-Darya Nikolayevna Saltykova married the nobleman Gleb Alexeyevich Saltykov, uncle of Nikolai Saltykov, a member of the powerful Saltykov family.
+Darya Ivanova married the nobleman Gleb Alexeyevich Saltykov, uncle of Nikolai Saltykov, a member of the powerful Saltykov family.
 She had two sons: Theodore (1750-1801) and Nicholas (1751–1775).
 Darya Saltykova was widowed in 1755, at the age of 25.
 With her husband's death, she inherited a substantial estate, where she lived with her two young sons and a great number of serfs.

 Sadist and serial killer

 Many early complaints to authorities about the deaths at the Saltykova estate were ignored or resulted in punishment for complaining.
 Saltykova was well connected with those in power at the Russian royal court and with the Russian nobility.
 Eventually, relatives of the victims were able to bring a petition before Empress Catherine II.
 Catherine decided to try Saltykova publicly, in order to further her "lawfulness" initiative.
 Saltykova was arrested in 1762.

 Saltykova was held until 1768 while the authorities conducted a painstaking investigation.
 Catherine's Collegium of Justice questioned many witnesses and examined the records of the Saltykov estate.
 The investigating official counted as many as 138 suspicious deaths, of which the vast majority were attributed to Saltykova.

 Saltykova was found guilty of having killed 38 serfs by beating and torturing them to death, but Empress Catherine was unsure how to punish her.
 Capital punishment had been abolished in Russia in 1754, and the new Empress needed the support of the nobility.
 Several of Saltykova's accomplices were also found guilty and were sentenced to public flogging followed by hard labour terms.